lassesoeg/BIO302lasse/README.md

 # BIO302lasse
 tips to organizing research

 name?
+GUNVOR <33333

 What kind of scientist do you tell people yo are at dinner parties?
+Rocket scientist

 Favourite ice cream flavour?
+Vanilla

 McDonalds or Burger King?
+None :((